-It is the perfect gift for anyone that gets cold in the winter, and for any avid supporter of the Olympic Ski Team.
-The Dale of Norway sweaters are a beautiful classic Norwegian Christmas gift.
+A Norwegian sweater is a perfect gift for anyone that gets cold in the winter, and for any avid supporter of the Olympic Ski Team.
+Dale of Norway sweaters are a beautiful classic Norwegian Christmas gift.
 The sweaters are very colorful and made out of highest-quality wool.
 The knit patterns often include edelweiss flowers, snowflakes or hearts.

 02 of 08

 Amber can be found on the Scandinavian side of the Baltic Sea, and the Norwegians do place a high value on it because of its warmth and color.
 Amber is set in pendants, necklaces and bracelets.
 It is a very elegant gift to give.

 Gnomes are the mischievous creatures of fairy tales, the perpetual practical jokers.
 Garden gnomes are especially a nice welcome gift.
 A prominent fairy tale creature in Norwegian folklore is the trolls.
 They can either be giants or dwarfs.
 Trolls are sometimes carved out of wood or stone.

 Rosemaling designs have been around since the 1700’s, and are bright with flowing lines, flowers and scripts.
 Decorations can be used to brighten up gifts such as plates, clocks, tiles and even shoes.Continue to 5 of 8 below.

 Nordic jewelry is often made out of pewter or silver, and maritime jewelry (think ships and Vikings) is an ever-popular theme.
 There are many other items made out of these materials in Norway.
 Models of the Viking ships and other memorabilia are often made out of pewter and make great gifts or centerpieces on any table.